Al Bastakiya: Where the Heritage of Dubai Sleeps

 Dubai museum

-The Dubi Museum is the oldest and most comprehensive museum in Dubai, located in the Al Fahidi fort.
+The Dubi Museum is Dubai’s oldest and most comprehensive museum in the Al Fahidi fort.

 Al Seef

 Al Seef is just opposite the main entrance of Bastakiya.
-Al Seef is a modern mall that follows the traditional architecture similar to Bastakiya.
+It is a modern mall with traditional architecture similar to Bastakiya.

 Textile Souk